-Information on the Group's business model can be found in the section "Business Model, Strategy and Goals" on page 28 et seq. of this Annual Report.
+Information on the Group's business model can be found in the section "Business Model, Strategy and Goals".

 Sartorius operates in the life science sector - more precisely, in the field of medical biotechnology.
 As a partner to the biopharmaceutical industry, the Group manufactures products and process technologies that are used in the development and production of biological medicines and vaccines to prevent and treat diseases, some of which were previously incurable.
 In this context, the Group places a particular focus on innovations that make it possible to increase the safety, speed, and efficiency of the development and production process for such active ingredients.
 This allows new therapies to be made available earlier, at lower prices and to a larger number of patients.
 The company's purpose therefore involves contributing to people's health and well-being and thus to the achievement of global sustainability goals.